 Federal Government officials are uninterested in sniffing out gun owners who are otherwise abiding by State laws.

-State and Local law enforcement is also likely uninterested in contradicting State laws for the sake of busting someone who is using their medicine and practicing their Second Amendment rights.
+State and local law enforcement are also likely uninterested in contradicting state laws for the sake of busting someone who is using their medicine and practicing their Second Amendment rights.